Desert Forensics - Part Two

 Earth scientists call it 'a coincidence'.

-Earth scientists have subsequently tried to make the coincidence go away by claiming one or more of the craters were caused by various types of magma burp.
-And by dating Mauritania's line-loving craters to different events occurring in different eras.
+Earth scientists have subsequently decorated this coincidence with various elaborations, usually claiming one or more of the craters were caused by various types of magma burp.
+And by dating Mauritania's line-dancing craters to different events occurring in different eras.

 Unfortunately for scientists, motorcyclists also pay close attention to holes in the ground.
-And Saharan motorcyclists have also mapped Mauritania's craters:
+And Saharan motorcyclists have paid attention to the holes in the Sahara.

 The seven potholes of wisdom.
 Eyes of the Sahara